AuraProgramming/AuraGuardData/README.md

 # Notice
-Extract the .ZIP file into C:\ and rename it to AuraGuard for AuraGuard to fully work
+Extract the .ZIP file into C:\ and rename it to AuraGuard for AuraGuard to fully work.
+You may also have to rename the 2nd Folder to AuraGuardOS-Basic if you downloaded from releases.